amalgam8/amalgam8/examples/README.md

     kubernetes/run-controlplane-gcp.sh start
     ```

-1. Locate the node where the controller is running and assign an
-   external IP to the node if needed
+1. Locate the node where the controller and registry are running and assign an external IP to the node.

-1. Initialize the first tenant.
-The `run-controlplane-gcp.sh` script stores
-   the JSON payload to initialize the tenant in `/tmp/tenant_details.json`.

-    ```bash
-    cat /tmp/tenant_details.json|curl -H "Content-Type: application/json" -d @- http://ControllerExternalIP:31200/v1/tenants
-    ```

 1. Deploy the API gateway